 3. Willing to raise or provide $1,600.00 year individually toward the Museum

 4. Preferably no felonies within the last five years

 5. Able to provide a specific expertise toward the current AAHCMSJV Board of Directors

 6. Within the application periods: Sept 1 - Dec.
-1 and April 1 to June 1
+1 and April 1 to June 1 when seats are available

 7. Must live in the Central Valley and able to attend 80% of the monthly meetings